-- Have a recorded final grade in the course from Sept 2020 or later. - Submitted all, or all but one, of the labs in that attempt. - Was assigned an average score of 70% or higher on the labs.
+- Have a recorded final grade in the course from Sept 2020 or later. - Submitted all, or all but one, of the labs in that attempt. - Was assigned an average score of 70% or higher on the labs. - Registration in lab B37.

-Applications must be made prior to Sept 15.
+Applications must be made prior to Sept 11.

-If you apply and are eligible you will be given a lab test to complete, and your score on this will form your lab grade.
-If after completing the lab test you elect to complete the rest of the labs this test will replace your grade for lab 1.
-Students who intend to apply for exemption are recommended to register in an even-numbered lab section (eg B02, B04, etc)
+If you apply and are eligible you will be registered in B37 and given a lab test to complete.
+Your score on this will form your lab grade.
+If after completing the lab test you elect to register in a regular lab and complete the rest of the labs this test will replace your grade for lab 1.